Articles & Guides

 What can we help you find?

-How to help older adults navigate the difficult emotional effects of aging
+How to help older adults navigate the emotional effects of aging

-How to help older adults navigate the difficult emotional effects of aging
+How to help older adults navigate the emotional effects of aging

 When we think about our senior loved ones aging well, we consider their physical health, their living arrangements and the quality of care they’re receiving.
 But those are of course not the only things that contribute to a senior’s well-being.
 Getting older is a complex, emotional process that can create a lot of stress and anxiety.

 Aging loved ones may have complicated feelings about getting older, be experiencing major changes to their physical or cognitive abilities and they may suddenly be faced with the loss of friends or a partner.
-If you have an aging loved one in your life or in your care, it’s important to look out for their mental and emotional health as well.
+If you have an older loved one in your life or in your care, it’s important to take their emotional aging into account, as well.

 “Having a sense of purpose and meaning in life is key to psychological health.”